 As a Brit I have not had much interest in the NFL and as such I had never heard of Reggie White before I sat down to watch "Reggie's Prayer" and he seems to be a man with a real sense of conviction putting his heart, soul and love of God in to what he does.
 And if that is the case you can't knock him because you need people with that sort of passion and faith in this world.
 But sadly it does not work so well on the screen because at times Reggie White comes across like a bull in the china shop as Reggie Knox in this faith based movie.
 Just his hands on approach to teaching is surprising and combined with other moments of what comes across as forceful exuberance causes "Reggie's Prayer" to come across a little heavy handed.

 In fairness Reggie White's acting is not the only issue in "Reggie's Prayer" and the acting throughout is often hit and miss although with some familiar faces, such as Pat Morita, there is something pretty enjoyable about the casting as well as the characters.
-The thing is that the hit and miss nature of the acting affects the moving and inspirational power of the movie greatly and so whilst there is a motivational side to "Reggie's Prayer" as well as a strong Christian message it often doesn't quite make its point because of the acting issues.
+The thing is that the hit and miss nature of the acting affects the moving and inspirational power of the story greatly and so whilst there is a motivational side to "Reggie's Prayer" as well as a strong Christian message it often doesn't quite make its point because of the acting issues get in the way.

-What this all boils down to is that is "Reggie's Prayer" is first and fore mostly a good movie, the power of the story and its intentions are strong enough to keep it at a certain level.
-But issues with the acting throughout frequently cause it to struggle to get its point across and work as well as it could have.
+What this all boils down to is that is "Reggie's Prayer" is first and fore-mostly a good movie, the power of the story and its intentions are strong enough to keep it at a certain level.
+But issues with the acting throughout the movie frequently cause it to struggle to get its point across and work as well as it could have.